ISO 27001 readiness for FX, prop trading and fintech brokers

 Nine systems.
 Each one creates access, data, change, supplier and evidence risk.
 One evidence map, or nine blind spots.

-Every broker says the same thing.
+Explore the systems →Every broker says the same thing.
 Access is handled.
 KYC is handled.
 Withdrawals are handled.
 Vendor access is handled.
 Client data is handled.
 Fine.
 Show the evidence.

 That is where weak readiness shows up.
 Not in the policy.
 In the proof.